What Is Breast Augmentation?

 Saline Breast Implants

 Saline implants have been extensively studied, and there is a great deal of scientific evidence supporting their long-term safety.
 For this reason, saline filled breast implants were never restricted from the market for breast augmentation by the FDA, and have been unconditionally approved since May of 2000.
 Compared to silicone gel implants, saline filled implants have a lower rupture and leak rate, and a decreased risk of capsular contracture.
 Saline implants consist of a silicone shell filled with a saline (salt water) solution, and are FDA approved for breast augmentation in patients who are at least 18 years of age (approved for breast reconstruction in patients of all ages).
 Since the saline implants can be filled after placement, the size of the incision is generally much smaller compared to an incision used for silicone gel filled implants.
 In the rare occurrence of a rupture or leak, the saline solution can be safely absorbed into the body.
 Ruptures, or leaks, can also be easily detected and addressed, due to the noticeable loss of volume in the affected breast, without the need for an MRI.
 Historically, saline filled implants were advertised to be associated with more rippling and a less natural, or firmer, feel when compared to silicone gel filled implants.
-That is no longer the case, especially with the development of the Moderate Plus Profile saline implant and the structured IDEAL IMPLANT®, both of which have a thicker silicone shell and offer a performance and natural feel similar to that of the classic silicone gel implants, while providing the safety and peace of mind of saline implants.
+That is no longer the case, especially with the development of the Moderate Plus Profile saline implant, which has a thicker silicone shell and offers a performance and natural feel similar to that of the classic silicone gel implants, while providing the safety and peace of mind of saline implants.